 For your work experience, you should put only relevant previous job roles and positions.
 Consider roles that provided valuable experience, learning lessons, and other essential insights you want your future work partners to know.
-You should be listing your work experience on LinkedIn for your ideal customer persona, whether a startup owner, HR manager or freelancer.
+You should be listing your work experience on LinkedIn for your ideal customer persona, whether a startup LLC owner, HR manager or freelancer.
 With that in mind, include only relevant positions that demonstrate your knowledge.

 - How do I show my experience on LinkedIn?

 When showing your work experience on LinkedIn, consider the best practices we covered above: